hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-exisitng-disk.md

 	# ringos copy-ring -s /root/ring-building/object-1.ring.gz -n <Swift nodes IP address>

+10.Copy `object-1.builder` file to all the nodes.

+    	ringos copy-ring -s /root/ring-building/object-1.builder -n <Swift nodes IP address>

+**Note**: The `.buldier` and `.ring.gz` files **must** be present in the Swift nodes.

+You can also copy the the ring files and the builder files to all the swift nodes using the following commands:

+	# ringos copy-ring -s /root/ring-building/\*.ring.gz -n all

+	# ringos copy-ring -s /root/ring-building/object-1.builder -n all

 10.Repeat steps from **6 - 9** with the weights set to 50, 25, and 0 (w= 50, 25, 0).
 These steps should be repeated until the weight becomes 0 for each disk.